 South Africa is on the heels of its general elections that will mark 25 years since the end of apartheid.
 The country rose from five decades of white minority rule under a repulsive system of racial segregation.
 The first open elections in 1994 were the first in which black South Africans participated, who at the time represented no less than 77% of the country’s population.
 The African National Congress (ANC) won and its renowned leader, Nobel peace laureate Nelson Mandela, became president.
 The ANC won 63% of the vote that year and subsequently won the majority of the vote in 1999, 2004, 2009, and 2014.
 However, the party and the country continues to be marred by corruption scandals, a dreadful economy, failing public services, high levels of unemployment, and rising violent crime.

-On May 8, 48 parties will be participating in the elections.
+On May 8, 48 parties will be participating in South Africa’s elections.
 This is down from the initial number of 285 parties that had registered.
 The leading competition to the ANC is the main opposition party, the Democratic Alliance, and the Economic Freedom Fighters.
 Opinion polls indicate that the ANC will likely remain in power and the composition of parliament will not change.
 Nevertheless, senior officials at the ANC claim the election will be a “referendum” on saving the country.

 President Matamela Cyril Ramaphosa took office in 2017 after a bitterly contested internal power struggle following the resignation of Jacob Zuma.
 Zuma resigned over allegations of widespread corruption during his presidency from 2009 until 2018.
 Zuma is fighting corruption charges related to a $2.2 billion arms deal in the 1990s.
 Ramaphosa set up a special investigating unit to address the issues of corruption.
 “We need to root out corruption from the face of South Africa,” Ramaphosa told a campaign event in Johannesburg.
 However, since he took office, no senior government official has been convicted for corruption.
 His lack of action rooting out corruption is not the only issue frustrating South Africans.
 Power outages plagued by an energy crisis and an economy that has not grown more than 2 percent annually since 2013, also have the voters shaking their heads.